deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 {{< lead >}}

-This research introduces WAFFLE, a new technique to automate the process of turning website designs into functional code (HTML).
-This is a hard problem because website code is complex and combines visual elements with textual instructions.
-WAFFLE uses two key ideas to solve this problem: 1) Structure-aware attention helps the computer understand the code's organization.
-This is important because website code is very structured.
-2) Contrastive learning helps the computer better understand the relationship between design images and the code that creates them.
-Experiments show WAFFLE significantly improves the accuracy of converting designs to code compared to previous methods.
-A new benchmark dataset is also introduced to support future research.
+This research introduces WAFFLE, a novel fine-tuning approach for multi-modal large language models (MLLMs) to generate HTML code from UI design images.
+It tackles two key challenges: representing HTML's hierarchical structure and bridging the visual and text-based formats.
+WAFFLE uses a structure-aware attention mechanism to help the model understand HTML structure better, and contrastive learning to align the model's understanding of UI images and HTML code.
+Experiments show WAFFLE significantly improves HTML match, CW-SSIM, CLIP, and LLEM scores on benchmark datasets, outperforming existing fine-tuning methods.
+The new structure-aware attention and contrastive learning approaches are significant contributions, and the generated dataset enhances future research.
+The method is model-independent, applicable to various MLLMs for UI-to-HTML code generation.

 {{< /lead >}}